POLearn/victionary-everything-about-viction/content/02_vrrf/02_roll_dice_on_onchain/README.md

-Looking at the functions of `Dice`, Line 27 `roll()` utilise VRRF and Viction's `block.number`.
-The process utilizes the `blockhash(block.number - 1)` to introduce unpredictability, enhancing randomness the randomness on-chain.
-While this is deterministic, the block hash's unpredictability at block creation ensures integrity.
-Moreover, by incorporating the previous block's hash as a salt, the function further complicates prediction, safeguarding against manipulation and ensuring fairness in random number generation of the dice.
-To simulates a six-sided dice roll by taking a VRRF result the contract calculates to get a value between 1 and 6.
-The result is cast to a `uint8` type and returned.
-Similar the other function `rollWithSalt()` with the purpose to give more control to the roll.
+### Rolling the on chain Dice

-If you want to use an existing contract, load `0x42f8A200d7c7BF4FC6aa435ac0c13E0caF40E06D` into an IDE.
-Then click on roll and the result should be a value between 1 to 6.
+If you haven't deployed a Dice contract in our previouslt, you can want to use an existing contract.
+Just load `0x42f8A200d7c7BF4FC6aa435ac0c13E0caF40E06D` into an IDE, or use [Solide IDE](https://solide0x.tech/address/89/0x42f8A200d7c7BF4FC6aa435ac0c13E0caF40E06D).
+Then click on `roll` method and it should execute with a confirmed transacton.
 Note, that the result will change upon after a few seconds.
 According to the Viction documentation it is good to note that *VRRF relies on the order of calling transaction, protocols who make use of VRRF must wait for a short period of time (say 8-10 seconds) before displaying random result to end-users to avoid issues related to block re-org.*

 ### Debugging the `roll()`